-Jay Mota first and foremost is a proud father of 3 children.
-A daughter and two sons.
-As a veteran of the US Marine Corps and Army National Guard, it was his passion starting at a very young age to serve and protect others.
-His current role outside of the foundation is as a financial planner in the lower NY state area and has a degree in business management.
-His experience with community programs has ranged from serving as the chairman for a local chamber of commerce, to being a contributing member of the board for the YMCA in upper Westchester NY, a volunteer fireman, and volunteering for several organizations benefiting children.
-Additionally, he has raised thousands of dollars for charity organizations he represented while running in NYC Marathon 2009 and 2015, Marine Corps Marathon 2010, Chicago Marathon in 2014 and Boston Marathon in 2016.
+Jay Mota first and foremost is a proud father of 4 children.
+Two daughters and two sons.
+He is a veteran of the US Marine Corps and Army National Guard.
+Starting at a very young age it was his passion to serve and protect others.
+Jay has studied at NYU and Fordham University with degrees in business management, marketing, and communication.
+His current role outside of the foundation is as a Certified Financial Planner with a practice in NY and NJ.
+His experience with community programs has ranged from serving as the chairman for a local chamber of commerce to being a contributing member of the board for the YMCA in upper Westchester NY, a volunteer fireman, and volunteering for several organizations benefiting children.
+Additionally, he has raised thousands of dollars for charity organizations he represented while running in NYC Marathon 2009 and 2015, Marine Corps Marathon 2010, Chicago Marathon in 2014, and Boston Marathon in 2016.

 Meaghan was raised in the suburbs of New York City.
 Her mother and grandmother were both teachers in the New York City Public Schools.
 From a young age Meaghan had a love and desire to work with children.
 She received her Undergraduate degrees in Elementary Education from Saint Thomas Aquinas College and her Masters Degrees in Early Childhood and Early Childhood Special Education from The College of New Rochelle.Meaghan is currently in her tenth year of teaching at PS 103 in the Bronx, this year in a Special Education Kindergarten and First grade class.